Tropical Storm Isaias spawns deadly tornadoes, causes 'life-threatening' flooding along East Coast

 “It doesn’t look real.
 It looks like something on TV.
 Nothing is there,” Bertie County Sheriff John Holley told reporters.
 “All my officers are down there at this time.
 Pretty much the entire trailer park is gone.”

-The National Weather Service confirmed tornadoes in Virginia, Maryland, Delaware Pennsylvania and New Jersey.
+The National Weather Service confirmed tornadoes in Virginia, Maryland, Delaware Pennsylvania, and New Jersey.

 Another possible tornado was reported in the Philadelphia area, where the parking lot of the Doylestown Hospital was littered with cars.